Dominic Winter (Auctioneers) Ltd

 An additional commission of 3% plus VAT (3.6% inclusive of VAT) on the hammer is payable if you use the live auction bidding facility on the Invaluable website (invaluable.com).
 This charge will be added to your invoice automatically.

 Payment (UK Buyers)

 Payment is preferred by direct Bank Transfer to our bank account.
 Our bank details will be supplied to you with your invoice.

 Payment can be made in cash at the Cashier's Office, either during or after the sale.
 Alternatively, you can pay by cheque (Pounds Sterling only), please allow 5 working days for the cheque to clear before collection of goods.

 Credit or Debit Card payments will not be accepted by telephone unless by prior arrangement with the auctioneers.
 Card payments can be made in person at our premises but must be accompanied by relevant ID confirming address details.
-Please note Credit Cards are subject to a 2% surcharge.
-There is no surcharge if you pay by Debit Card or Switch.
 We do not accept payments by American Express.

 Payment (Overseas Buyers)